atevington/stockdashboard/README.md

-# stockdashboard
+## Intro
-Static site showing latest price and percent change of stocks
+Static site written in [AngularJS](https://angularjs.org/) showing latest price and percent change of stocks of your choice.
+Data provided for free by [IEX](https://iextrading.com/developer).